 NCR given May deadline to review service fees on loans

-The end of May is the deadline for the NCA to submit proposed changes to the monthly service fees that credit providers are allowed to charge on credit agreements.
+The NCA deadline is looming at the end of May.
+They need to submit the proposed changes to the monthly service fees.
+These are the fees that credit providers are allowed to charge on their credit agreements.

-The maximum monthly service fee has been capped at R50 since June 2006 and this amount is now to be reviewed at intervals of no less than three years.
-Service fees are a part of the cost of credit which includes interest rates and credit insurance.
-Both substantially increase the cost of credit.
+This amount will now be reviewed at intervals of no less than three years.
+The service fees are part of the cost of credit, which includes interest rates and credit insurance.
+Both of these fees, will substantially increase the cost of credit for all parties involved.

 Microlenders are legally allowed to charge an initiation fee, a service fee, and a maximum monthly interest of 5% on a short-term unsecured loan.

 A short-term unsecured loan is payable over a maximum of six months and may not exceed R8 000.

 Currently, the maximum initiation fee that companies can charge on these loans is R150, plus 10% of the agreement’s amount over R1 000.